Skip to content

 Add custom runners

 Runners tell tenzir-test how to execute a discovered file.
-This guide shows you how to register the XXD runner from the example project so you can compare binary artefacts by dumping their hexadecimal representation with xxd.
+This guide shows you how to register the XXD runner from the example project so you can compare binary artifacts by dumping their hexadecimal representation with xxd.

 • Complete the setup in write tests so you have a project root with runners/ and at least one passing test.